peterhinch/micropython-tft-gui/README.md

 ## Class Slider

 These emulate linear potentiometers.
 Vertical ``Slider`` and horizontal ``HorizSlider`` variants are available.
 These are constructed and used similarly.
-The shortforms (v) or (h) are used below to identify these variants.
+The short forms (v) or (h) are used below to identify these variants.
 See the note above on callbacks.

 Constructor mandatory positional arguments: